umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/Load-Balancing/flexible.md

     directoryFactory="Examine.LuceneEngine.Directories.SyncTempEnvDirectoryFactory,Examine"

-The `SyncTempEnvDirectoryFactory` enables Examine to sync indexes between the remote file system and the local environment temporary storage directory, the indexes will be accesses from the temporary storage directory.
+The `SyncTempEnvDirectoryFactory` enables Examine to sync indexes between the remote file system and the local environment temporary storage directory, the indexes will be accessed from the temporary storage directory.

 #### Pre Examine v0.1.80 ####